 The complaints received came from across all parts of NSW with no council having a more significant proportion of complaints relative to other councils.
-Of the substantive complaints received by the NSWEC, no complaints were relevant to elections conducted in Deniliquin Council.
+Of the substantive complaints received by the NSWEC, one complaint was relevant to elections conducted in Woollahra Municipal Council.
+The complaint involved prepoll voting and polling places.